A nonprofit advancing the arts for health & well-being

 Children & Youth

 Little ones who haven't yet built the wall.
-Tweens where self-consciousness is just starting.
-Teens who've been told to keep it down.
-We meet each age where they are, before and after the story hardens.
+Tweens where self-consciousness is just starting to take hold.
+Teens who've been quietly told to keep it down.
+We want to reach each age group before, or right as, the story that "I'm not creative" starts to harden.

 🎨